Dutch Oven Smoked Turkey Chili Recipe

 * You can thicken up the chili if you want with 1/4 cup of corn starch and 1 cup of hot water in a small bowl and then mix into the chili a half-hour before serving.
 If you do not want cornstarch and milk, you can use a roux to thicken the chowder.
 Use equal parts butter and flour.
 Next, melt the butter in a saucepan or microwave.
 Slowly mix in the flour.*

-How TO store Leftover Turkey Chili
+How To store Leftover Turkey Chili

 Store in an airtight container in the fridge for 4 to 5 days.
 You can freeze it in an airtight container or bag in the freezer for up to three months.
 Reheat in the microwave or stovetop to eat.